nhahuynh/nha-huynh-ai-portfolio/README.md

 ## About Me

 I am an experienced full-stack software engineer and an applied AI student at Houston Community College, specializing in deep learning and computer vision.
-This portfolio showcases my journey through the AI & Robotics program.
+This portfolio showcases the projects I have completed from classes in the AI & Robotics program.

 ## Technical Skills